CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 CI

-Continuous integration: automatically building and testing changes to detect issues early.
+Continuous integration: building and testing changes automatically to detect issues early.

 Continuous Delivery